 Beya Abdelnour was born in Algeria.
 She studied medicine in Constantine (Algeria) and France.
 She worked in the Constantine and Biskra hospitals for many years.

 In 2000, she followed her passion and started a career in Arts.
 She studied Art History at L’Ecole du Louvre pour Amateurs and a training course on Antique Furniture Dating at Drouot in Paris, France.

 Dr. Ghassan Abu Sitta - Palestine

 Dr. Ghassan Abu-Sittah MBchB, FRCS(Plast) is the Head of Division of Plastic and Reconstructive Surgery at the American University of Beirut Medical Center and an Honorary Senior Clinical Lecturer at Queen Mary University of London.
 He graduated from University of Glasgow Faculty of Medicine in 1994.
-He pursued post-graduate medical training in Plastic and Reconstructive Surgery in London were he continued to work until he relocated to Lebanon.
+He pursued post-graduate medical training in Plastic and Reconstructive Surgery in London where he continued to work until he relocated to Lebanon.

-He is on the board of trustees of several health and welfare organizations in Lebanon and has worked as a war surgeon in many of the conflicts in the region including Iraq, Lebanon and Palestine.v
+He is on the board of trustees of several health and welfare organizations in Lebanon and has worked as a war surgeon in many of the conflicts in the region including Iraq, Lebanon and Palestine.

 Mr. Kamel Al-Asmar - Jordan